nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/CalendarLogicClassDiagram.png" width="600"/>

 How the `Logic` component works during the user's interaction with the Calendar:
-1. `CalendarLogic` listens to any changes in `Model`'s `filteredCalendarEventList`, upon interaction with the Calendar Ui.
+1. `CalendarLogic` listens to any changes in `Model`'s `filteredCalendarEventList`, which contains different `CalendarEvents`, upon interaction with the Calendar Ui.
 2. `CalendarLogic` will then update the corresponding Calendar components in `Ui` that are dependent on these `CalendarEvents`.

 More about our `Ui` design decisions [can be found here](#ui-component)